Blendify/blender-manual/blender_docs/manual/render/post_process/color_management.rst

 OpenColorIO Configuration
 =========================

 Blender comes with a standard OpenColorIO configuration that contains a number of useful display devices and view transforms.
-The reference linear color space used is the linear color space with Rec.
+The reference linear :term:`color space` used is the linear color space with Rec.
 709 chromaticities and D65 white point.

 However, OpenColorIO was also designed to give a consistent user experience across `multiple applications <http://opencolorio.org/CompatibleSoftware.html>`__,